tristanmccarthy/mordhau-ec2/readme.txt

 By default the server runs on a t2.micro instance which is free under Amazon's free tier accounts and is suitable for basic testing and small scale use.
 If you are willing to pay a little, a simple config change will increase the size of the instance to support larger scale battles.
 Early version, will evolve to include integration with a build server (probably circleci) and a better ansible structure.
+Mostly followed the guide on the Mordhau forums here: https://mordhau.com/forum/topic/10348/dedicated-server-hosting-guide-linux/ and automated it as I went

 Pre-Requisites
 ===============